acandoDevOpsSecurity/demo-app/README.md

 4. **Elevation of Privilege** - set role admin to any user, e.g [fake the save request] (Elevation-of-Privilege.JPG)
 5. **Information Disclosure** - get knowledge about server configuration, endpoints, ...
 Nowadays many Spring Boot applications make use of [Spring Boot Actuator] (Information-Disclosure.JPG)
 6. **Path Traversal** - upload a file and specify filename like "../myimage.png" instead of "myimage.png"

+### Appsensor integration
+Use of appsensor-local with spring-security integration.
+You can perform a test by exploiting the path traversal vulnerability.
+Three-step responses, see [appsensor-server-config](https://github.com/devOpsSecurity/demo-app/blob/master/demo/src/main/resources/appsensor-server-config.xml) RE8 detection-point.